BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk4Lab.md

 **Most data referenced below are available pre-loaded in the `openintro` package.
 Make sure you have this package installed and loaded.**

 1. List three commands that perform similar functions in R and Unix.
 Describe the syntax and functionality in both R and Unix.
 2. How many columns and rows are in `mammals`?
-Include the code (with comments) you used to determine your answer.
+Include the code and comments you used to determine your answer.
 3. Assuming the weights in `chickwts` are in grams, how would you convert them to kilograms?
-Include the code (with comments) you used to determine your answer.
+Include your code with comments.
-4. class
+4. Compare the data structures for `rivers` and `trees`.
+What is the difference, and why?
+Include the code and comments you used to determine your answer.
-5. summary stats
+5. Which species in `iris` has the widest petals on average?
+Include the code and comments you used to determine your answer.
 6. Make a bar plot displaying the number of chickens for each feed type in `chickwts`.
 The x-axis doesn't display properly with default options (we'll learn how to fix this in a few weeks).
 How can you find out what the feed types are supposed to be?
-Include your code with comments.
+Include the code and comments you used to determine your answer.
 7. Make a histogram showing weights in `chickwts`.
 How would you describe this distribution?
-Include the code (with comments) you used to determine your answer.
+Include the code and comments you used to determine your answer.
 8. Examine the histograms for each of the three variables in `trees`.
 Which appears the most normally distributed?
-Include the code (with comments) you used to determine your answer.
+Include the code and comments you used to determine your answer.
-9. scatterplot
+9. Plot `Volume` as a function of `Girth` for the dataset `trees`.
+Fit a linear best fit model and display the line in blue.
+Where does the best fit line cross the x-axis?
+Include the code and comments you used to determine your answer.
-10. scatterplot
+10. Plot `LifeSpan` as a function of `BodyWt` for the dataset `mammals`.
+Fit a linear best fit line.
+Explain why this model may not be the optimal way of characterizing these data.
+Include the code and comments you used to determine your answer.
 11. How long did it take you to complete these questions?
 12. Type SUBMIT as the answer to this question when you are ready for this assignment to be graded.